vhscom/archuro/README.md

 - Creates a custom profile named Archuro for Mac's Terminal app
 - SCM-friendly dotfile management using GNU Stow
 - Vivialdi web browser for productivity and development
+- Automates VSCode setup and helps keep track of extensions

 ## Screenshot